MandWdevclub/MandWdevclub.github.io/README.md

 ### Setup

-PRE: Make sure ruby is on your system

 A) Install a version of Ruby (if you have a 64 bit machine make sure you download the x64 one!)

 https://www.ruby-lang.org/en/documentation/installation/